rundeck/rundeck/docs/en/upgrading/upgrading.md

 % Greg Schueler
 % January 30, 2014

+## Upgrading to Rundeck 2.1

+### Database schema

+If you are upgrading from 2.0.x, be sure to perform backups prior to upgrading.
+This release adds a new DB table but does not alter the schema of other tables.

+### ACL policy additions

+Project access via API has been improved, and new authorizations are now required for project access.
+See [Adminstration - Access Control Policy](../administration/access-control-policy.html#application-scope-resources-and-actions).

+* project access adds `configure`,`delete`,`import`,`export` actions
+* `admin` access still allows all actions

+Example allowing explicit actions:

+    context:
+      application: 'rundeck'
+    for:
+      resource:
+        - equals:
+            kind: 'project'
+          allow: [create] # allow creating new projects
+      project:
+        - equals:
+            name: 'myproject'
+          allow: [read,configure,delete,import,export,admin] # access to 'myproject'
+    by:
+      group: admin

+The storage facility for uploading public/private keys requires authorization to use.
+The default `admin.aclpolicy` and `apitoken.aclpolicy` provide this access, but if you have custom policies you may want to allow access to these actions.

+* `storage` can allow `create`,`update`,`read`, or `delete`
+* you can match on `path` or `name` to narrow the access

+The default apitoken aclpolicy file allows this access:

+    context:
+      application: 'rundeck'
+    for:
+      storage:
+        - match:
+            path: '(keys|keys/.*)'
+          allow: '*' # allow all access to manage stored keys
+    by:
+      group: api_token_group

 ## Upgrading to Rundeck 2.0 from 1.6.x

 Rundeck 2.0 has some under-the-hood changes, so please follow this guide when upgrading from Rundeck 1.6.x.